Category: S

 🌎 Coordinates

-Stillwater is part of the New England region in the northeastern United States.
-The town covers a total area of approximately 14.7 square miles, the majority of which is land, with a small portion being water.
+Saint Johnsbury is part of the New England region in the northeastern United States.
+It covers a total area of approximately 37.5 square miles, of which 37.4 square miles is land and 0.1 square miles is water.

 🏞️ Nature & Environment